lightning-framework/lightning/README.md

 ### Configuring Drivers

-You will need to manually configure drivers for Sessions, Groups, Users, Auth, and the Cache.
+You may need to manually configure drivers for Sessions, Groups, Users, Auth, and the Cache.

 Lightning ships with the following drivers:
   * Cache: NONE